vega/altair/doc/user_guide/interactions.rst

 ========================= ===========================================================================  ===============================================
 Input Element             Description                                                                   Example
 ========================= ===========================================================================  ===============================================
-:class:`binding_checkbox` Renders as checkboxes allowing for multiple selections of items.                    :ref:`multiple_interactions`
+:class:`binding_checkbox` Renders as checkboxes allowing for multiple selections of items.                    :ref:`gallery_multiple_interactions`
-:class:`binding_radio`    Radio buttons that force only a single selection                                    :ref:`multiple_interactions`
+:class:`binding_radio`    Radio buttons that force only a single selection                                    :ref:`gallery_multiple_interactions`
-:class:`binding_select`   Drop down box for selecting a single item from a list                               :ref:`multiple_interactions`
+:class:`binding_select`   Drop down box for selecting a single item from a list                               :ref:`gallery_multiple_interactions`
 :class:`binding_range`    Shown as a slider to allow for selection along a scale.                             :ref:`gallery_us_population_over_time`
 ========================= ===========================================================================  ===============================================